- Size: Medium

 The Mini Lop is often described as being a “basketball with a head.”

-It is important to note that Mini Lops will do best in a calmer family surrounding.
-Kids that are too eager to play and careless might prove to be too much for a fluffy Mini Lop, and stress them out.
 The ideal environment is a loving family household with older children that know how to care for a pet.
 Nevertheless, while a Mini Lop is a friendly and loving pet, it won’t hesitate to show its “angrier” side as well.
 Of course, you won’t be able to take them seriously due to their immensely cute looks, but hey – it is what it is.
 A Mini Lop might show displeasure by vigorously stamping their hind foot.
 This happens for example when strangers happen to invade their place, or some daily routine is not met.
 An occasional bite or nibble is also not out of the ordinary.
 A particularly temperamental, afraid, or stressed out bunny might chomp down onto an intruding finger or something similar.
 Of course, making sure that the surroundings are reasonably calm and without harm will make your bunny as calm and cool as can be.

 Photo credit: Life on White/Bigstock; bobbiesnaps/Bigstock